communitiesuk/epb-aws-infrastructure/README.md

 1. Because the state of the S3 and DynamoDB are not stored in a permanent backend, those resources should be deleted through AWS console

-## Deploying image to ECR

-1. Retrieve an authentication token and authenticate your Docker client to your registry.
-    Use the AWS CLI:

-    `docker login -u AWS -p $(aws-vault exec {profile_name_for_AWS_environment} -- aws ecr get-login-password --region eu-west-2) {account_id}.dkr.ecr.eu-west-2.amazonaws.com`

-    Note: if you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.

-1. Build your Docker image using the following command.
-For information on building a Docker file from scratch, see the instructions here.
-You can skip this step if your image has already been built:

-   `docker build -t {local_image_name} .`

-   If you need to build the image to run on a different platform architecture e.g. the ECS service the image is running on is ARM64, then you may need to build the image using `buildx` with the command below: (see [target platform for build using docker buildx](https://docs.docker.com/engine/reference/commandline/buildx_build/#platform) for more information)

-   `docker buildx build --platform {desired_platform} -t {local_image_name}`
-   Example:
-   `docker buildx build --platform linux/arm64 --t epb-toggles .`

-1. After the build is completed, tag your image so you can push the image to this repository:

-    `docker tag {local_image_name}:latest {account_id}.dkr.ecr.eu-west-2.amazonaws.com/{ecr_name}:latest`

-1. Run the following command to push this image to your newly created AWS repository:

-    `docker push {account_id}.dkr.ecr.eu-west-2.amazonaws.com/{ecr_name}:latest`

-### e.g for auth server in integration run the following commands

-   `docker login -u AWS -p $(aws-vault exec integration -- aws ecr get-login-password --region eu-west-2) 851965904888.dkr.ecr.eu-west-2.amazonaws.com`

-   `docker build -t epb-auth-service .`

-   `docker tag epb-auth-service:latest 851965904888.dkr.ecr.eu-west-2.amazonaws.com/epb-intg-auth-service-ecr:latest`

-   `docker push 851965904888.dkr.ecr.eu-west-2.amazonaws.com/epb-intg-auth-service-ecr:latest`

-For information on Terraforming the EPBR Code pipelines go to `/code-pipeline/README.md`

 ## Restarting a service

 After making changes to secrets or parameters, you will need to restart a service for changes to take place